logiqai/docs/data-sources/time-series-databases/influxdb.md

 # InfluxDB

-LOGIQ helps you to connect to your InfluxDB for analyzing and visualization of your data.&#x20;
+Apica Ascent helps you to connect to your InfluxDB for analyzing and visualization of your data.&#x20;

 ### Adding InfluxDB data source